 Exploring the price drivers specific to your business

-Having started with explicit depiction of overall forces prevailing in the industry, the project team then searched for factors which determine the outcome of negotiations with a customer and identified four main drivers:
+Having started with an explicit depiction of overall forces prevailing in the industry, the project team then searched for factors that determine the outcome of negotiations with a customer and identified four main drivers: